Node-Study-Guide/openjs-nodejs-application-developer-study-guide/buffers-and-streams/index.md

 ## Concept & Overview
 Go into more depth on the topic, history etc if needed.

-## Examples
-Give examples that demonstrate the theory.
-Try to keep them generic but focused.

-## Exercise
-Set out the exercise requirements.

-## Suggested solution
-Set out a suggested solution.

-## Common Classes and Functions

 ## Further Reading
 [MPJ intro to Streams - YouTube](https://www.youtube.com/watch?v=UD2dZw9iHCc)